 The Goldsmiths' Centre Announces Setting Out Participants 2019

-Today the Goldsmiths’ Centre in London announced the six emerging jewellery and silversmithing businesses selected to complete this year’s prestigious business incubation course, Setting Out.
+Today the Goldsmiths’ Centre in London announced the five emerging jewellery and silversmithing businesses selected to complete this year’s prestigious business incubation course, Setting Out.

 Now in its 7th year, Setting Out offers new talent with a central London based studio space at the Goldsmiths’ Centre and a year of training and mentoring in the areas of business, creative and product development, offering the skills upon which to grow a successful business.

 Taught by a core team of industry specialists, Sally Leonard, Mark Lewis and Lorna Watson, each participant receives around 40 one-to-one mentoring sessions and group sessions covering over 30 topics, enabling them to establish a three-year business plan and launch a new product range.